Choosing the Ideal eCommerce Theme and 15 of the Best WordPress WooCommerce Themes Available

 Bonus: Use a WooCommerce Theme Builder for More Control

-This one is a bit of a twist because it’s not a theme per se.
-But if you want absolute, pixel-perfect control over your WooCommerce store, you might prefer a theme builder plugin instead of (or as a companion to) the ecommerce themes on this list.
+This one is a bit of a twist because it’s not a theme per se, but, if you want absolute, pixel-perfect control over your WooCommerce store, you may prefer a theme builder plugin instead of (or as a companion to) the ecommerce themes on this list.

 Here are some popular options: